TRaSH-Guides/Guides/CONTRIBUTING.md

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍

-Here you will find a set of guidelines for contributing to [TRaSH Guides](https://trash-guides.info/), These are mostly guidelines, not rules.
-Use your best judgment, and feel free to propose changes to this document in a pull request.
+Here you will find guidelines for contributing to [TRaSH Guides](https://trash-guides.info/).
+These are mostly guidelines, not rules.
+Use your best judgment and feel free to propose changes to this document in a pull request.

 ## Guidelines

-- Make sure you're editing the latest version.
+- Ensure you're editing the latest version.
-- If you propose changes, ensure they don't break anything else in the guides.
+- If you suggest changes, ensure they don't cause any issues, inconsistencies or breakages elsewhere in the guides.
-- Make sure that after the changes, you don't get any [markdownlint](https://github.com/markdownlint/markdownlint/blob/master/docs/RULES.md) errors
+- After the modifications, verify that you do not receive any [markdownlint](https://github.com/markdownlint/markdownlint/blob/master/docs/RULES.md) errors.
-- If the `metadata.json` and `metadata.schema.json` needs changes, announce it first in the Discord `#development` channel and ping `voidpointer` and `nitsua` so the 3rd party apps don't break :bangbang:
+- If the `metadata.json` and `metadata.schema.json` require changes, announce it first in the Discord `#development` channel and ping `voidpointer` and `nitsua` to prevent disruption to third-party apps :bangbang:

 ## Index